How to be nicer? We should all strive to be seen as nice people. However, being nice does not always come as easily to some as it may to others.

-That it makes you want to do more, just to see the other person light up when you do something as simple as complimenting their hair or holding the door for them?
+That it makes you want to do more, just to see the other person light up when you do something as simple as complimenting their hair or holding the elevator door open for them?

 Their reaction makes us feel rewarded; these are the benefits of being a nicer person.

 Being kind can be incredibly beneficial to your mental health, as well.
 We can make ourselves happier by making other people happier.